MicrosoftDocs/mixed-reality/mixed-reality-docs/porting-guides.md

 ---
 title: Porting guides
-description: A step by step walthrough explaining how to port an existing immersive application to Windows mixed reality
+description: A step by step walthrough explaining how to port an existing immersive application to Windows Mixed Reality.
 author: ChimeraScorn
 ms.author: cwhite
 ms.date: 2/28/2018